adambard/learnxinyminutes-docs/solidity.html.markdown

 // Setting up oracle networks yourself

-// D. Cron Job
+// E. Cron Job
 // Contracts must be manually called to handle time-based scheduling; can create external
 // code to regularly ping, or provide incentives (ether) for others to
 //

-// E. Observer Pattern
+// F. Observer Pattern
 // An Observer Pattern lets you register as a subscriber and
 // register a function which is called by the oracle (note, the oracle pays
 // for this action to be run)